MemVerge/splash/CONTRIBUTING.md

 Maintainers work as gate keepers.
 Each PR requires at least the approval of two maintainers to get into the main repo.

-Maintainers will be responsible for nominate the new maintainer from the contributors.
+Maintainers will be responsible for nominating the new maintainer from the contributors.
 When the nomination is approved by most of the existing maintainers, the contributor becomes a new maintainer.

-Maintainers could voluntarily give up their maintainer role when they want to step away from the project.
+Maintainers can voluntarily give up their maintainer role when they want to step away from the project.

 ### Maintainers